EdoardoLuciani/ctrl-mac-simulator/dissertation/exploratory_interview.md

 - The gateway sends a message, called rrm, to all sensors, which contains the status of the 6 slots, indicating if each slot was free (no sensor picked it), had no contention (only 1 sensor picked it) and had a contention (more than 1 sensor picked it)
 - The sensors then receive this rrm message and randomly pick a slot, by sending a transmission request message to the gateway, indicating the slot they chose.
 This is basically booking that slot, similar to a restaurant reservation (we assume that due to the small size and quick transmission time, this message does not collide).
 - Once a certain time has passed, the gateway analyses all the transmission request messages received and sends another rrm containing the status of the slots: free, no contention or contention.
-- The sensors read the rrm message received and if their picked slot had no collision then they actually send their data on the requested separate channel.
-If instead their slot had a collision, they backoff for a certain number of periods based on some computation of the number of the other collisions before trying asking for a slot again.
+- The sensors read the rrm message received and if their picked slot had no collision then they actually send their data on the requested separate channel, continuing with the restaurant analogy, basically they show up to their booked table.
+If instead their slot had a collision, they backoff for a certain number of periods based on some computation of the number of the total collisions before trying asking for a slot again.
 This is basically to avoid network congestion.
+Similarly to a restaurant reservation, if they say that they are fully booked, you wait some more days before asking again for a table.
-- The cycle then repeat
+- The cycle then repeats

 #### Start of the demo
 - Was the protocol clear to you?
 Any questions?
 (Answer whichever questions come up)
-- I'm going to show you one of the visualization for this protocol.
-Feel free to play around with the animation.
-Also feel free to ask any questions if you have any doubts.
-Let me know once you are done.
+- You are going to interact with one of the visualization for this protocol.
+I'm initially giving you 3 minutes to get accustomed to the animation controls.
+- Wait 3 minutes
+- Now, I'm giving you the following task to complete (mention one at a time and wait for the participants to complete it):

+- Start the animation and let it play until the end
+- Rewind the animation up to the start
+- Fast forward the animation and stop it just after all the collisions have been resolved

 #### Interview on demo
 - Did the animation help you to understand the protocol better?